 Employee engagement rises when there is a general sense of cooperation between employees, both within teams and across the organisation.
 Employees tend to value being able to work with others in order to meet goals at work.
 For employee engagement to flourish, company culture and management attitudes should affirm that collaboration is valued and celebrated.

 Company values have grown in importance recently as employees look for a workplace that shares their beliefs and acts in ways they can be proud of.
+Include your CSR initiatives in your employee value proposition.

 People who feel proud of the products and services they are selling, especially if they’re front-line employees, are more likely to be engaged at work.
 This driver links to authority and empowerment too, because these employees can have the opportunity to use their initiative and make decisions to provide good customer experiences.